 More information on NGOs in Sub-Saharan Africa

-Australia has been responsive to Africa’s humanitarian needs.
+The Foreign Policy White Paper points to the Australian Government’s increased commitment to humanitarian action investing in strategic, multi-year assistance packages for countries experiencing protracted crisis.
+Australia continues to be responsive to Africa’s humanitarian needs.
 DFAT monitors and responds to humanitarian situations based on the needs of people affected, the situation on the ground and our capacity to respond.

 More information on DFAT’s humanitarian assistance

 Australian volunteers achieve tangible results by supporting organisations in developing countries deliver on their own objectives, help to increase knowledge of Australia, build personal ties between communities, promote cross-cultural understanding and contribute to public diplomacy.

 Volunteer placements in Africa are focused in eastern and southern Africa, and where possible, complement Australia’s aid investments that contribute to poverty alleviation and economic growth.
-In 2016-17, the Australian Government supported 67 volunteers in Africa.
+In 2017-18, Australia will support 72 volunteer placements in Africa (South Africa, Tanzania, eSwatini (Swaziland) and Lesotho).

 Information on volunteers in Africa